MarionSauvage/FqQuAD_Question_Context/README.md

-# FqQuAD_Question_Context
+# FqQuAD Question/Context

+Goal : for an random question return adequate context

-Here is a overview of possible approches:
+Here is an overview of possible approaches:

 ## Tokenizing words and sentences